mustafaansarii/mustafaansarii/README.md

 ### Introduction

 Hello!
 I'm Mustafa Ansari, a B.Tech Computer Science Engineering student specializing in Data Science.
-Proficient in Python,Java,SQL,and with a keen interest in machine learning and Java full stac.
+Proficient in Python, Java, and SQL, I have a keen interest in machine learning and full-stack Java development.

 ### Personal Endeavors